Clearing the fog: How Reuters covered the ups and downs of the Trump-Kim summit

 Kim spent another day and a half conducting a goodwill tour of Hanoi with Vietnamese leaders.

-Reuters photographers following Kim on this last leg of his visit captured final views of Kim - with no deal in hand - as he boarded his train at Dong Dang for the long ride home.
+Reuters photographers following Kim on this last leg of his visit captured final views of the North Korean leader - with no deal in hand - as he boarded his train at Dong Dang on Saturday for the long ride home.

+He finally reached Pyongyang early on Tuesday, North Korea’s KCNA news agency reported.

 Additional reporting by Ju-min Park, Writing by Josh Smith; Editing by Raju Gopalakrishnan